Dexcom CEO Kevin Sayer Explains G6

 What alterations did you make in the G6 from customer feedback on previous CGM generations?

 - Certainly the size we took from customer feedback.

 - We’ve also added a new alert, a predictive low alert, approximately 20 minutes before you hit a low of 55, you’ll get an alert regardless of your threshold settings.

 - We have maintained all the share functionality in G5.

 - Now, Tylenol is no longer a problem.
-We blocked the acetaminophen within the membrane structure of the sensor, so in the past we had a counter indication that if you took acetaminophen, your readings could be higher than your actual glucose values.
+We blocked the acetaminophen within the membrane structure of the sensor, so in the past we had a counter indication that if you took acetaminophen, your readings could be higher than your actual blood glucose values.